Gataquadrada/SpriteTube/README.md

 # Low cost sprite based V-Tubing

-A lightweight script, that uses sprites and allows you to have a VTube character you can control with Stream Deck and Touch Portal buttons.
+A lightweight Sprite based VTube environment, that you can control with Stream Deck and Touch Portal buttons.

-Working on a video demo.
+If you like de content, consider [buying me a ☕](https://www.buymeacoffee.com/mazeakin).

 ## Requirements